taboola/Backstage-API/README.md

 Relevant only for advertisers.
 The following operations are available via the API:
-1. Fetch a List of Items for a specific Campaign - Fetch all of the Items associated with a certain Campaign.
+1. Fetch a List of Items for a specific Campaign.
-2. Fetch a Single Item from a Campaign - Fetch a single Item associated with a certain Campaign.
+2. Fetch a Single Item from a Campaign.
-3. Create an Item - Create a new Item in a specific Campaign.
+3. Create a new Item in a specific Campaign.
-4. Update an Item - Update an existing Item.
+4. Update an existing Item.
-5. Delete (Stop) an Item - Move an existing Item to a 'STOPPED' status.
+5. Delete (Stop) an Item.
 6. Fetch Children Items of an RSS Item
 7. Fetch a specific Child Item of an RSS Item
 8. Update a child of an RSS Item